slagosz/Entropic-Dual-Averaging/README.md

 # Entropic Dual Averaging
 The repository accompanies the publication:
-> Szymon Łagosz, Paweł Wachel and Przemysław Śliwiński, _A Dual Averaging Algorithm for On-line Modelling of Infinite Memory Nonlinear Systems_, IEEE Transactions on Automatic Control, to appear
+> Szymon Łagosz, Paweł Wachel and Przemysław Śliwiński, _A Dual Averaging Algorithm for On-line Modelling of Infinite Memory Nonlinear Systems_, IEEE Transactions on Automatic Control, to appear, https://ieeexplore.ieee.org/abstract/document/9965613

 ## Requirements
 The code was tested with Python 3.8.9 on Ubuntu 16.04.7 64bit.